S-Effendi/base_infrastructure/README.md

 # base_infrastructure
-This repository contains sample code which can used for AWS infrastructure.
+This repository contains sample code which can be used for AWS infrastructure.